ucsd-ml-arts/generative-text-will-stock/README.md

 ## Model/Data

 Briefly describe the files that are included with your repository:

 Included in my repository are: the dataset I drew from: Home_and_Kitchen_5.json
-The code I made to pull review data out of this json file (json2txt.py) The condensed text from 5000 reviews from this dataset (RNN_Script_HK.txt) And the RNN example code I used to generate a RNN in order to
+The code I made to pull review data out of this json file (json2txt.py) The condensed text from 5000 reviews from this dataset (RNN_Script_HK.txt) Week 02 RNN example code used to train and generate text (ASAP) Illustration of chosen text (Pressure_Cooker.jpg)
+Mock Amazon window with generated text and illustration

 ## Code